meilisearch/meilisearch-aws/CONTRIBUTING.md

 $ pip3 install -r requirements.txt
 ```

 Before running any script, make sure to [set your AWS credentials](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/configuration.html) locally.
-Make sure that your default region on this configuration is `us-east-1` to guarantee the availability of the Debian base AMI specified as the `DEBIAN_BASE_IMAGE_ID` variable in the [`tools/build-image.py`](tools/build-image.py) script.
+Make sure that your default region on this configuration is `us-east-1` to guarantee the availability of the Debian base AMI specified as the `DEBIAN_BASE_IMAGE_ID` variable at [`tools/config.py`](tools/config.py).
 If you want to use another region as default, you will need to find the corresponding Debian AMI ID and update it in the script.

 - Create a `Security Group` on your AWS account, opening inbound traffic to port SSH (22), HTTP (80) and HTTPS (443) for any origin (or your own IP address if you prefer).
-Use your `Security Group` name as a value for the `SECURITY_GROUP` variable in the [`tools/build-image.py`](tools/build-image.py) script.
+Use your `Security Group` name as a value for the `SECURITY_GROUP` variable in the [`tools/config.py`](tools/config.py) script.

 - Create an AWS `Key Pair`.
-Use your `Key Pair` name as a value for the `SSH_KEY` variable in the [`tools/build-image.py`](tools/build-image.py) script.
+Use your `Key Pair` name as a value for the `SSH_KEY` variable in the [`tools/config.py`](tools/config.py) script.

 - Remember to modify the permissions on your PEM file with: